BrightID/BrightID-Constitution/README.md

 ## Membership
 ### Requirements
 1. The member must be willing to devote time (without pay) to deliberating and voting on issues in the BrightID Main DAO.
-1. Personal details about a member must be well known and the member must be willing to make those details public.
+1. A member must be willing to make certain personal details public.
+    1. Full name
+    1. Location
+    1. Brightid public key
+    1. Affiliations to other organizations
-1. Outside interests must be taken into account with regard to existing members.
+1. Affiliations to other organizations must be taken into account with regard to existing members.
 No group of members with a shared external affiliation should compose half or nearly half of the members.
-This protects the BrightID Main DAO against takeover by an outside interest group.
+This protects the BrightID Main DAO against takeover by an outside group.
 ### [Member Registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing)
 Information about members is kept in a [public registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing).
-Members of the BrightID Main DAO must therefore be willing to make details about themselves publicly available.
-Keeping information such as location and affiliations with other organizations public makes it easier to guard against takeover by a faction of members.
 ### No Compensation or Reward
 Members are not compensated for deliberation and voting.
 Membership doesn't entitle a member to any share of assets held by the BrightID Main DAO.